-Spark Sport's first weekend of English soccer: many fans happy, a few furious
+Spark Sport's first weekend of English soccer: some fans happy, some furious

 And, of course, Sky's satellite service was never perfect for the EPL (rain fade, anyone?) and beIN infamously managed to stuff the stream for all 10 games on the final day of last season.

+• Spark signs up 150 rural schools to show Rugby World Cup for free

+• Around 40,000 rural households' broadband won't be good enough to stream Rugby World Cup

-But there's still a feeling that Spark Sport is still too much of a beta product, or work in progress, as the Rugby World Cup looms
+But there's still a feeling that Spark Sport is still too much of a beta product, or work in progress, as the Rugby World Cup looms.

 I appreciate that Spark couldn't control the timing around Rugby World Cup negotiations over rights.